Gaia May Detect Hundreds of Well-characterised Stellar Black Holes: RESULTS

 By \gaia's final data release, the parallax to identified binaries will be supplied.
 As a result, the absolute luminosity and hence the mass of the LC can be constrained from the \gaia\ magnitudes using standard stellar evolution models \citep[e.g.,][]{Anders2019,Howes2019}.
 The constrained mass of the LC and the determined $\porb$ from \gaia\ astrometry can then provide constraints for the unseen dark remnant in the binary.
 In \citet{Andrews_2019} we showed that this is possible and the accuracy in the mass measurement for the dark component depends on the accuracy in the mass measurement of the LC and the accuracy of the along and across scans for the source.
 The analytic expression and the details of the calculation for mass errors of the BHs are given in \autoref{S:mass-constraint}.

 In order to find the subset of BH-LC binaries where \gaia's astrometry alone can reveal that the dark remnant is a BH, in addition to all of \gaia's detectability considerations (\autoref{S:resolve}) and effects of extinction and reddening (\autoref{S:reddening}), we employ two additional filters, (i) $\mbh>\mlc$ and (ii) $\mbh - \Delta \mbh \geq 3\,\msun$.
 The former condition is to rule out confusion potentially created by very high-mass bright primary in orbit with another less bright secondary of mass above $3\,\msun$ in observed systems.
 We denote this subset as BH candidates.
-While, for simplicity, we adopt $\Delta\mlc/\mlc=10\%$ while calculating the expected $\Delta\mbh$, in reality, $\mlc$ may be determined at a higher accuracy, especially for MS stars, with constraints on parallax, metallicity, and followup seismology for the candidates \citep[e.g.,][]{Rendle2019}.
-It is also straightforward to change this assumption and update $\Delta \mbh$ using a different value of $\Delta\mlc$ (\autoref{eq:delta-mbh}).
-Our constraint of $\mbh-\Delta\mbh\geq3\,\msun$ is conservative and consistent with the assumed boundary between NSs and BHs in our simulations.
-Note that, we do not suggest that NSs can be as massive.
+Note that our constraint of $\mbh-\Delta\mbh\geq3\,\msun$ is conservative and consistent with the assumed boundary between NSs and BHs in our simulations.
+We do not suggest that NSs can be as massive.
 The estimated masses of the heavy NSs to date are lower than $3\,\msun$ \citep[e.g.,][]{Cromartie2020,Biswas2021}.

 \autoref{fig:resolvable-numbers-confirmed} shows the expected number of BH-LC binaries as a function of \gaia's $G$ magnitude, where astrometry alone can determine that the mass of the unseen primary to a secondary LC is $\geq 3\,\msun$.
 We find that all of the above stringent criteria are satisfied for $\approx37\%$ ($25\%$) of reddening-corrected resolvable systems in the \rapid\ (\delayed) model.
 According to our optimistic threshold for \gaia's astrometric precision, the total numbers of resolvable BH-LC binaries with astrometric mass measurements strongly indicating a BH as the dark object, is $107^{+11}_{-12}$ ($24^{+7}_{-5}$) for the \rapid\ (\delayed) model.
 Based on the pessimistic threshold, the corresponding number is $47^{+9}_{-8}$ ($10^{+4}_{-4}$) (\autoref{tab:detection}).